ibm-cloud-docs/security-hub/customize.md

 # Customizing your deployment
 {: #customize-css}

-You can customize the Essential Security and Observability Services deployable architecture in several different ways.
+You can customize the Cloud foundation for security and observability deployable architecture in several different ways.
 The deployable architecture is configured to use specific services, but you are able to edit the configuration, remove specific members, or add members before deploying your architecture.
 Be sure to keep in mind that changing the members of an architecture might potentially change the use case.
 {: shortdesc}

 ## Editing member configurations